moq-wg/moq-transport/draft-lcurley-warp.md

 All control messages and prioritization occur within the context of a single transport session, which means a single track bundle.
 When WebTransport is used, multiple transport sessions may be pooled over a single QUIC connection for efficiency.

-## Example
-As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
-That live stream would be a single track bundle, accessible via the WebTransport URL: `https://example.org/livestream`.
-In a simple scenario, the track bundle would contain only two media tracks, one with audio and one with video.
-In a more complicated scenario, the track bundle could multiple tracks with different formats, encodings, bitrates, and quality levels, possibly for the same content.
-The receiver learns about each available track within the bundle via the catalog, and can choose to subscribe to a subset.

 # Motivation

 ## Latency
-In a perfect world, we could deliver live media at the same rate it is produced.
+In a perfect world, we could deliver live content at the same rate it is produced.
-The end-to-end latency of a broadcast would be fixed and only subject to encoding and transmission delays.
+The end-to-end latency would be fixed and only subject to encoding and transmission delays.
 Unfortunately, networks have variable throughput, primarily due to congestion.

-Attempting to deliver media encoded at a higher bitrate than the network can support causes queuing.
+Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing.
-This queuing can occur anywhere in the path between the encoder and decoder.
+This queuing can occur anywhere in the path between the producer and consumer.
 For example: the application, the OS socket, a wifi router, within an ISP, or generally anywhere in transit.

-If nothing is done, new frames will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
+If nothing is done, new data will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
 Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

-The speed at which a media protocol can detect and respond to queuing determines the latency.
+The speed at which a live protocol can detect and respond to queuing determines the latency.
-We can generally classify existing media protocols into two categories based on the underlying network protocol:

-* TCP-based media protocols (ex.
-RTMP, HLS, DASH) are popular due to their simplicity.
-Media is served/consumed in decode order while any networking is handled by the TCP layer.
-However, these protocols primarily see usage at higher latency targets due to their relatively slow detection and response to queuing.

-* UDP-based media protocols (ex.
-RTP, WebRTC, SRT) can side-step the issues with TCP and provide lower latency with better queue management.
+TCP-based protocols are simple, but are slow to detect congestion and suffer from head-of-line blocking.
-However the media protocol is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
+UDP-based protocols can avoid queuing, but the application is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
-This added complexity significantly raises the implementation difficulty and hurts interoperability.

-A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion.
+A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion using QUIC streams.
-This is possible with the emergence of QUIC, designed to fix the shortcomings of TCP.

 ## Universal
-The media protocol ecosystem is fragmented; each protocol has it's own niche.
+The live media protocol ecosystem is fragmented; each protocol has it's own niche.
 Specialization is often a good thing, but we believe there's enough overlap to warrant consolidation.

-For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, and/or a custom UDP protocol depending on the broadcaster.
+For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, etc.
-The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS, (or the DASH variants) and/or a custom UDP protocol depending on the viewer.
+The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.

-These media protocols are often radically different and not interoperable; requiring transcoding or transmuxing.
-This cost is further increased by the need to maintain separate stacks with different expertise requirements.

-A goal of this draft is to cover a large spectrum of use-cases.
-Specifically:

-* Consolidated contribution and distribution.
-The primary difference between the two is the ability to fanout.
-How does a CDN know how to forward media to N consumers and how does it reduce the encoded bitrate during congestion?
-A single protocol can cover both use-cases provided relays are informed on how to forward and drop media.

-* A configurable latency versus quality trade-off.
-The producer (broadcaster) chooses how to encode and transmit media based on the desired user experience.
-Each consumer (viewer) chooses how long to wait for media based on their desired user experience and network.
-We want an experience that can vary from real-time and lossy for one viewer, to delayed and loss-less for another viewer, without separate encodings or protocols.
+And then distribute other live content over other protocols: for example updates, chat, metadata, etc.

+This draft attempts to build a unified base live transport for media and similar use-cases.
+Any live content can be fragmented into objects and annotated to achieve the intended behavior.
-A related goal is to not reinvent how media is encoded.
+The goal is not to reinvent how content is encoded, just delivered.
-The same codec bitstream and container should be usable between different protocols.

 ## Relays
 The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
 While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.
-In fact even some TCP-based protocols (ex.
-RTMP) don't "scale" either and are exclusively used for contribution as a result.

-The ability to scale a media protocol actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
+The ability to scale a protocol actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
-The success of HTTP-based media protocols is due to the ability to leverage traditional HTTP CDNs.
+The success of HTTP-based protocols is due to the ability for a HTTP CDN to cache and deduplicate requests.

-It's difficult to build a CDN for media protocols that were not designed with relays in mind.
+It's difficult to build a CDN for live protocols that were not designed with relays in mind.
-For example, an relay has to parse the underlying codec to determine which RTP packets should be dropped first, and the decision is not deterministic or consistent for each hop.
-This is the fatal flaw of many UDP-based protocols.
+This is the fatal flaw of many applications, as they relay on relays to perform bespoke parsing and decision making based on the contents.

 A goal of this draft is to treat relays as first class citizens.
 Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in a header that is easy to parse.
-This ensures that relays can easily route/fanout media to the final destination.
+This ensures that relays can easily route content and respond to congestion in a specified, deterministic manner.
-This also ensures that congestion response is consistent at every hop based on the preferences of the media producer.

 ## Bandwidth Management and Congestion Response
 TODO: Add motivation text regarding bw management techniques in response to congestion.
 Also refer to {{priority-congestion}} for further details.

 # Objects
-Warp works by splitting media into objects that can be transferred over QUIC streams.
+Warp works by transferring objects over QUIC streams.

-* The encoder determines how to fragment the encoded bitstream into objects ({{media}}).
+The application determines how live content is fragmented into tracks, groups, and objects.
-* Objects are assigned an intended send order that should be obeyed during congestion ({{send-order}})
-* The decoder receives each objects and skips any objects that do not arrive in time ({{decoder}}).

-## Media
-An encoder produces one or more codec bitstreams for each track.
-The decoder processes the codec bitstreams in the same order they were produced, with some possible exceptions based on the encoding.
-See the appendix for an overview of media encoding ({{appendix.encoding}}).

-Warp works by fragmenting the bitstream into objects that can be transmitted somewhat independently.
-Depending on how the objects are fragmented, the decoder has the ability to safely drop media during congestion.
-See the appendix for fragmentation examples ({{appendix.examples}})

-A media object:

-* MUST contain a single track.
-* MUST be in decode order.
-This means an increasing DTS.
-* MAY contain any number of frames/samples.
-* MAY have gaps between frames/samples.
-* MAY overlap with other objects.
-This means timestamps may be interleaved between objects.

-Media objects are encoded using a specified container ({{containers}}).

 ## Order Priorities and Options

 At the point of this writing, the working group has not reached consensus on the proper way to meet several important goals, such as:

-* Ensure that media objects are delivered in the order intended by the emitter
+* Ensure that objects are delivered in the order intended by the emitter
 * Allow nodes and relays to skip or delay some objects to deal with congestion
 * Ensure that emitters can accurately predict the behavior of relays
 * Ensure that when relay have to skip and delay objects belonging to different